charl-potgieter/NotesAndCodeSnippets/ArchLinuxGeneral.md

 ## Networking

 Internet access is configured when booting from the iso install disk (I have always been able to ping external www.archlinux.org when booted from the install image).
 Below is what I have used to get internet working in the live system
- - these steps need to be completed during the install phase when booted from the iso image (when a network connection exists) once "chroot-ed" into the new system
+ - Software installation needs be completed during the install phase when booted from the iso image (when a network connection exists) once "chroot-ed" into the new system (or alternatively at the time base package is installed into /mnt before chroot)
+- currently I am using networkmanager package which includes nmtui which provides an easy tui (terminal user interface) method of setting up networks

+Older method no longer using:
  - install dhcpcd
  - List interfaces with `ls /sys/class/net` or  `ip link`
 - Note that lo is the virtual loopback interface and not used in making network connections.